habibcilmd-cardiologist/dr-cil/content/en/blog/atrial-fibrillation/index.md

 ---
-title: "What is Atrial Fibrillation (AFib)?
-Symptoms, Causes, and Treatment"
+title: What is Atrial Fibrillation (AFib)?
+Symptoms, Causes, and Treatment
-description: "Comprehensive guide to atrial fibrillation (AFib).
-Learn about irregular heart rhythm symptoms, risk factors, diagnosis methods, and modern treatment options from a cardiology specialist."
+description: Comprehensive guide to atrial fibrillation (AFib).
+Learn about irregular heart rhythm symptoms, risk factors, diagnosis methods, and modern treatment options from a cardiology specialist.
 date: 2024-12-01
 lastmod: 2024-12-03
-translationKey: "atrial-fibrillation"
+translationKey: atrial-fibrillation
-categories: ["Heart Diseases"]
+categories:
+- Heart Diseases
 tags:
-    [
-        "atrial fibrillation",
-        "AFib",
-        "heart rhythm disorder",
-        "arrhythmia",
-        "palpitations",
-        "cardiology",
-        "anticoagulant",
-    ]
+- Heart Inflammation
+- Heart Rhythm Disorders
-author: "Assoc.
-Prof. Dr. Habib ÇİL"
+author: Assoc.
+Prof. Dr. Habib ÇİL
 showTableOfContents: true
 faq:
-    - question: "Can I live a normal life with AFib?"
+- question: Can I live a normal life with AFib?
-      answer: "Yes!
-With appropriate treatment and lifestyle changes, AFib patients can lead active, quality lives.
-Regular follow-up and treatment compliance are important."
+  answer: Yes!
+With appropriate treatment and lifestyle changes, AFib patients can
+    lead active, quality lives.
+Regular follow-up and treatment compliance are important.
-    - question: "Will I need blood thinners for life?"
+- question: Will I need blood thinners for life?
-      answer: "In most patients, yes.
-Anticoagulant therapy should continue as long as stroke risk persists.
-Even after ablation, it may continue based on risk assessment."
+  answer: In most patients, yes.
+Anticoagulant therapy should continue as long as
+    stroke risk persists.
+Even after ablation, it may continue based on risk assessment.
-    - question: "Does ablation completely cure AFib?"
+- question: Does ablation completely cure AFib?
-      answer: "Ablation is very effective in controlling AFib, but there's no guarantee of \"complete cure.\" Success rate is around 70-80%, and some patients may need repeat procedures."
+  answer: Ablation is very effective in controlling AFib, but there's no guarantee
+    of "complete cure."
+Success rate is around 70-80%, and some patients may need repeat procedures.
-    - question: "Can I drink coffee?"
+- question: Can I drink coffee?
-      answer: "Moderate caffeine consumption (2-3 cups of coffee daily) is safe for most patients.
-However, if caffeine triggers AFib episodes, it should be restricted."
+  answer: Moderate caffeine consumption (2-3 cups of coffee daily) is safe for most
+    patients.
+However, if caffeine triggers AFib episodes, it should be restricted.
-    - question: "Can I exercise?"
+- question: Can I exercise?
-      answer: "Yes, but an appropriate exercise program should be determined in consultation with your doctor.
-Avoid excessively intense exercise."
+  answer: Yes, but an appropriate exercise program should be determined in consultation
+    with your doctor.
+Avoid excessively intense exercise.
-    - question: "Is AFib hereditary?"
+- question: Is AFib hereditary?
-      answer: "There is genetic predisposition.
-Risk increases if there's family history of AFib, but it's not inevitable.
-Lifestyle factors are also important."
+  answer: There is genetic predisposition.
+Risk increases if there's family history
+    of AFib, but it's not inevitable.
+Lifestyle factors are also important.
 ---

 {{< lead >}}